10 Ways to Ensure Children Have a Good Experience in Your Ministry

 Just navigating the building and its surroundings can be a headache for a newcomer.
 Are the signs in the parking lot easy to read and follow?
 Do they need to be in more than one language?
 Do guests know where specific rooms are?
 If the church is older and wasn’t originally built to accommodate people with disabilities, how have you made it possible for these guests to access your building?

-“Parents decide whether they’re coming back in the first eight minutes,” says Dale Hudson, director of children’s ministry at Christ Fellowship Church in Palm Beach Gardens, Florida, and co-author of Turbocharged: 100 Simple Secrets to Successful Children’s Ministry.
+“Parents decide whether they’re coming back in the first eight minutes,” says Dale Hudson co-author of 100 Best Ideas to Turbocharge Your Children’s Ministry.
 “We often forget what it’s like to be in a new place, and the signage needs to be clear, even in the parking lots.”

 Hudson adds that the church members who are just inside the door are vitally important.
 “Obviously, you need friendly people to be greeters, and you might want a guest services counter when they first walk in,” he says.
 “When people ask for a classroom, never point, but personally walk them there and be sure they connect with a teacher in the room.”